Siirry suoraan sisältöön

 A panoramic historical account of India’s ascent in the global fossil economy

 India is today one of the world’s largest producers and consumers of fossil fuels, driving new investments in the global fossil economy and achieving record-breaking levels of coal extraction at home.
-As the planet burns from the climate crisis, this entrenchment of fossil fuel dependency has left many wondering how we arrived at this point.
+As the planet burns from climate change, this entrenchment of fossil fuel dependence has left many searching for how we arrived at this point.
 Until the Last Ton provides a sweeping new appraisal of this planetary dilemma, uncovering how India became part of an emerging fossil capitalism that continues to shape the present.

 Alaotsikko